NeuroDataDesign/fngs-f16s17/website_launch---cloud_analysis.md

 To start analyzing, click the "Submit Job" button.
 Once your data is analyzed, the outputs can be found in your specified S3 bucket, inside the specified BIDs directory root.

 NOTE: Click the "Submit Job" button exactly once.
 Once clicked, do not interfere with the page in any way.
-You might have to wait a bit before the page registers, especially if you chose to upload data directly.
+You might have to wait a bit before the page registers, especially if you choose to upload data directly.